The Great American Bash (2008): Aftermath

 Following The Great American Bash, John Cena and JBL ended their feud, as did Batista and CM Punk (after a rematch the next night on Raw, which ended in no contest, thus Punk retained the title).
 On the July 28 episode of Raw, John Cena and Batista defeated JBL and Kane in a tag team match.
 After the match, on-screen authority figure, Mike Adamle announced that at SummerSlam, Batista would face John Cena in a standard match.
 On the following episode of Raw, Cena and Batista defeated Cody Rhodes and Ted DiBiase to capture the World Tag Team Championship.
 On the August 11 episode of Raw, Cena and Batista lost the tag team championship to Rhodes and DiBiase in a tag team rematch.

-On the August 4 episode of Raw Adamle announced that JBL and Chris Jericho would face CM Punk in a two-on-one match that night, where whoever pinned Punk (if anyone) would face Punk for the World Heavyweight Championship at SummerSlam.
+On the August 4 episode of Raw, Adamle announced that JBL and Chris Jericho would face CM Punk in a two-on-one match that night, where whoever pinned Punk (if anyone) would face Punk for the World Heavyweight Championship at SummerSlam.
 JBL won the match for his team after he pinned Punk, setting up the match between himself and Punk for SummerSlam.

 The 2008 Great American Bash was the last WWE pay-per-view event of the Ruthless Aggression Era and also the last to have a TV Parental Guidelines rating of TV-14.
 Two days after the event, WWE's programming went PG.
-The 2008 event was also the last PPV to be titled as "The Great American Bash," as in 2009, the event was renamed as The Bash.
+The 2008 event was also the last PPV to be titled as "The Great American Bash", as in 2009, the event was renamed as The Bash.
 "The Great American Bash" name would not be used again until a special episode of SmackDown in July 2012.
-Since 2020, the event has been held as special episodes of NXT.
+Since 2020, the event has been held as an annual event for NXT.